 Is Day Trading Considered Self-Employed?

-So, if you're buying and selling securities with the intent to make a profit, then you're considered an investor and are therefore self-employed.
+So, if you're buying and selling securities intending to make a profit, then you're considered an investor and are, therefore, self-employed.

 Can a Day Trader Be an S Corporation?

 Yes, a day trader can be an S corporation.
 The big advantage of forming an S Corp for day trading is that you can deduct retirement plan contributions from your taxable income.